soumaiabouh/smart-grid-privacy-enhancing-system/m1/Domain.md

 ## Conclusions
-_A conclusions section, which highlight the insights you can derive from the data you collected, with clear links to the evidence._

 From this research, we can conclude that there are numerous privacy concerns with smart meter consumption data.
 The design of smart meters as they are offered presently makes it very easy to abuse customer data.
 Since the data is transmitted wirelessly, there is a risk of interception or unauthorized access if proper encryption and security protocols are not in place.
 Additionally, the two-way communication capability, while advantageous for remote management and real-time data access, also increases the potential vectors for cyber attacks.
 Additionally, the meters’ ability to communicate with other home devices and the provider’s network means that multiple points in the system could be exploited to access consumer data.
 The web-based interfaces and advanced display units that allow users to track their energy consumption history are potential targets for hackers.
 If these systems are compromised, detailed user data could be accessed.